pentatoniques : les bases

 Tree of Light

-And you will merge
+Be the light, And you will merge With all light.

 “Tree of Light” is one of the last compositions I completed in 2020 (hence the silver Christmas tree in the YouTube video) and the very last one Akiko and I filmed and recorded in our Sunnyside apartment (Queens, New York) before moving to ReykjavĂk (Iceland) for a few months.
 Two of our friends, namely Dominique Muzeau and Thibault Perriard, joined us remotely from the ĂŽle-de-France (Paris Region) in this transition, contributing amazing bass and drum parts from their homes and lifting our spirits in the process.
 I’m sure their playing on this track will lift yours too!